LizzyonGit/court_love/TESTING.md

 because my image solution is different than in the walkthrough which has different views for adding and editing, I had an issue since updating hte image is in the same view, and I needed to refresh the page to see the remove button, or to see it removed.
 So I tried with javascript but that did not work.
 In the end, a simple redirect to profile url fixes this issue, now the remove option is gone directly after removing an image, and it is added directly after adding an image.

+Something that caused some concern is that if a user would upload a very large image, this would need to be cropped down by the website to display, which I knew causes performance issues.
+So I found the same concern [here on Slack](https://code-institute-room.slack.com/archives/C026PTF46F5/p1674207577510609?thread_ts=1674167504.408779&cid=C026PTF46F5), and there was a very simple solution with the use of *transformation* to make sure an image would be cropped before it would be saved in Cloudinary.

 #### Card error width
 By accident, when I put a card number starting with 42424242 but but still not the correct test number from Stripe, I got a long error on the **Checkout** page which changed the whole form.
 So I set media queries on all fields there to keep the original widths, so now nothing changes when this large error comes up.